wuyrush/marwash/README.md

-# marwash
+# mwsh

-Traverse the bookmarked URLs exported from your browser and retain the living ones.
+Traverse the bookmarks exported from your browser to see which ones are still alive.

 Supported browsers:
 1. Chrome